-- Line an 8×8 square pan with parchment paper.
+- Line an 8×8-inch square pan with parchment paper.
 Sprinkle with marshmallow mix until it is evenly coated (use a small strainer to sift it on).
 Set aside

-- In the bowl of your mixer add the 6 tbsp of water and sprinkle the 2 packs of unflavored gelatin.
+- In the bowl of your mixer add the 6 tablespoons of room-temperature water and sprinkle the 2 packs of unflavored gelatin.
 Let it dissolve and set.

-- Cover over medium high heat until it reaches 240 F. It should take around 8-10 minutes.
+- Cook over medium high heat until it reaches 240°F. It should take around 8-10 minutes.

 - Once it reaches this temperature, get your mixer going at slow speed and pour the hot syrup ( be careful!!!) into the gelatin mixture, aiming for the sides of the bowl, not the mixer’s blade(s).